usaid-cs/yesterday-i-learned/random.md

 1. [Cubism](https://en.wikipedia.org/wiki/Cubism), the art form, does not involve drawing cubes; instead the figures are drawn in angular, heavily-shaded ways.
 1. Kings Cross station has only platforms 9a and 9b.
 Platform 9.75 is a shop outside the fare paid zone.
 1. Tilapia was a symbol of rebirth in Egyptian art.
 Tilapia is a muddy-tasting bottom feeder with [no nutrition](https://en.wikipedia.org/wiki/Tilapia#As_food) and high omega-6.
-1. Overnight fish and chips are highly undesirable.
 1. The Romans brought elephants during their British conquest because they are a) useful, and b) impressive.
 1. Cottage cheese was (in the olden days) eaten as-is, called [curds and whey](https://en.wikipedia.org/wiki/Curds_and_Whey).
 1. Fettuccine is known as ["Tagliatelle"](https://www.popsugar.com/food/Difference-Between-Fettuccine-Tagliatelle-41945041) in Northern Italy, where it can be wider (or thinner, but on average there's no difference).